t0johnso/audio-bar/README.md

 ```
   ng serve audio-bar-tester
 ```

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-you don't serve a the module, just the tester app
+you don't serve the audio-bar module, just the audio-bar-tester app

 ### Code scaffolding